clarkadisney/clarkadisney.github.io/_posts/2021-03-25-quantumrecap.md

 categories: [plants]
 tags: [Growrack]
 featured-image: /assets/images/analysis/LEDcalc.JPG
 caption: Very recent history of the evolution of just a few LED grow lights
-description:
 ---
 <a href='/growrack.html' style="text-decoration: none; font-weight: bolder;" class='postcrumb'> < Back To GrowRacks</a>

-# Quantum Board Recap
+# Summary

-Grow light marketing is awash with misinformation, and the <a href="https://horticulturelightinggroup.com/pages/the-quantum-board-project" target="_blank" rel="noopener noreferrer">niche </a> crowd tends to <a href="https://cre.science/en/lm301h-vs-lm301b/#comments" target="_blank" rel="noopener noreferrer">lead</a> adoption (subject to diode availability).
-For this group the 2010s to current acceptance of "best" grow light has gone: "blurple" -> "COB" -> "Quantum Board."
-Reasons frequently cited for this shift include: deceptive marketing of power draw "at the fixture," changes to <a href="https://www.ledsmagazine.com/horticultural-lighting/article/16695503/experts-examine-plant-response-to-ssl-and-market-potential-at-horticultural-conference-magazine" target="_blank" rel="noopener noreferrer">understanding</a> of how plants absorb light, and the availability of high efficiency diodes - namely <a href="https://www.samsung.com/led/lighting/mid-power-leds/3030-leds/lm301h/" target="_blank" rel="noopener noreferrer">Samsung's.</a>

 The point of this post is to highlight recent reductions (~15yrs max) in the cost of light.
 For a much cooler, much longer term read I highly recommend <a href="https://www.nber.org/system/files/chapters/c6064/c6064.pdf">reading</a> - or at least <a href="https://econlife.com/2018/10/the-light-side-of-economic-growth/">skimming</a>, the famous William Nordhaus study.

 I posit that the two most important recent changes were: